Klipper3d/klipper/docs/Command_Templates.md

   limits that are in effect.
 This may differ from the config file settings if a `SET_VELOCITY_LIMIT` (or `M204`) command alters them at run-time.
+- `printer.toolhead.stalls`: The total number of times (since the last restart) that the printer had to be paused because the toolhead moved faster than moves could be read from the G-Code input.
 - `printer.heaters.available_heaters`: Returns a list of all currently available heaters by their full config section names, e.g. `["extruder", "heater_bed", "heater_generic my_custom_heater"]`.